freeglut/freeglut/altbuild/README.md

   - config.h.msvc6: Windows build with MS Visual C/C++ 6.0.
   - config.h.irix5: IRIX 5.x build with the SGI compiler.
   - config.h.irix6: IRIX 6.x build with the SGI compiler.
+  - config.h.sol26: Solaris 2.6 build with the SUN compiler.

 You can edit the `config.h` file to remove unnecessary dependencies (and their corresponding features).
 For example, some old X servers do not have the XRandR